ClickHouse

 Settings

-Clickhouse supports an immense number of settings, many of which can be altered in multiple places: Clickhouse configuration files, Python client connection arguments, DDL statements, SQL queries, and others.
+ClickHouse supports an immense number of settings, many of which can be altered in multiple places: ClickHouse configuration files, Python client connection arguments, DDL statements, SQL queries, and others.

-This section discusses how to control Clickhouse settings in SQLMesh.
+This section discusses how to control ClickHouse settings in SQLMesh.

 Connection settings